SecondThundeR/deko-voice-bot/PRIVACY_POLICY.md

 You can stop all collection of information by the Bot easily by sending `/optout` command in personal chat with the Bot.
 After executing the command, all collected User data is completely deleted.

-If the user wants to participate in data collection after the opt out, this can be canceled by sending the command `/optin` in a personal chat with the Bot.
+If the User wants to participate in data collection after the opt out, this can be canceled by sending the command `/optin` in a personal chat with the Bot.

 **Data Retention Policy**

 The Service Provider will retain User Provided data for as long as you use the Bot and for a reasonable time thereafter.
-If you'd like them to delete User Provided Data that you have provided via the Bot, please use opt out feature or contact Service Provider at me@otaquiz.ru and they will respond in a reasonable time.
+If you'd like them to delete User Provided data that you have provided via the Bot, please use opt out feature or contact Service Provider at me@otaquiz.ru and they will respond in a reasonable time.

 **Security**